espressomd/espresso/doc/sphinx/introduction.rst

 -  :ref:`Non-bonded interactions` are short-ranged interactions between *all* pairs of particles of specified types.
-An example is the Lennard-Jones interaction mimicking overlap repulsion and van der Waals attraction.
+An example is the Lennard-Jones interaction mimicking overlap repulsion and van-der-Waals attraction.

 -  :ref:`Bonded interactions` act only between two specific particles.
 An example is the harmonic bond between adjacent particles in a polymer